EduJedi Leadership Society*

-Schools are not typically transitioning structure.
-Leaders and teachers do not understand context from inside the greater tech and economic reality.
+Schools are not typically transitioning structure, only tacking on more tech.
+Leaders and teachers do not understand changing their practices from the vantage point of inside the greater tech and economic reality.
 Captured by the shiny objects and vendor ingenuity, digital change has been fraught with peril.
 It has added cost, added stress, and in many cases subverted learning.

-When schools focus on being “future ready,” they’re not in the present.
-Administrators and teachers join a constant try-anything parade of new products, anxious half-way implementations, and increasing technology complexity without real change in results.
-Being “edgy” and counting accomplishment as a computer-for-everyone guarantees returns for corporations – but not necessarily schools.
+EduJedi know that when schools focus on being “future ready,” they’re not in the present.
+Administrators and teachers join a constant try-anything parade of new products, anxious half-way implementations and increasing technology complexity without real change in results.
+As digital curriculum Apps and systems permeate schools by the tens of thousands, schools lose all continuity of operation.
+Being “edgy” and counting accomplishment as a computer-for-everyone and unsustainable numbers of Apps guarantees returns for corporations – but not necessarily schools.

 "You helped me make sense of things“ I wasn’t aware I needed to understand.”